 That and La Posada.
 The 62-room hotel serves as the depot for Amtrak, which stops twice per day in Winslow, at 5:59 a.m. eastbound, and 7:45 p.m. for westbound.

 Just north of the La Posada, is the whitewashed El Gran Garage, which long ago was a garage for the Fred Harvey Co. touring cars

 that took visitors from Winslow to the Navajo and Hopi villages.
 It's now a residence and artist studio.

 Another local attraction for history buffs is Winslow’s Old Trails Museum, just north of Standin' on the Corner Park.
 It is well worth a visit for an hour or more to view its collection.

 I'd also recommend at stop at the Winslow Visitor Center, 523 W. Second St. It's in the historic Lorenzo Hubbell Trading Post and

 At one time, the trading post was home to the World's Largest Navajo Rug.
 Lorenzo Hubbell Jr. commissioned the 26-by-36 foot rug in 1932.
 It took two years to spin the yarn and three years to weave the rug.

 The Winslow Arts Trust acquired the Navajo rug in 2012 with plans to display it in a new museum in the restored train depot adjacent to La Posada when the depot is renovated as a gallery.
-The trust is expected to open its Route 66 art gallery in the fall of 2018.
+Some of that work has been completed.